This green bean salad with tomatoes, feta, and mint is served cold and ready in about 10 minutes because it's made with raw green beans.

 - Tomatoes: Use cherry tomatoes of any color or grape tomatoes.
 Larger tomatoes are too juicy.

 - Fresh mint: I love love love fresh mint in a salad.
+I throw it in this snap pea salad, and my nectarine and tomato salad.
 If you don't like it so much, you can substitute basil.

-- Olive oil, white balsamic vinegar, kosher salt: That's all you need for the dressing.
-If you don't have white balsamic, sub white wine vinegar.
+- Olive oil, white wine vinegar, kosher salt: That's all you need for the dressing.
+You can also use white balsamic vinegar or red wine vinegar.

-How to make this easy green bean salad
+How to make green bean salad with tomatoes and feta

 Step 1: Slice the raw green beans